-There’s a guy in our group we really admire.
+There’s a student in our church we really admire.
 His family is broken, he’s known agony, and he still points toward God.

 Yesterday he told us his prayer life isn’t where he wants it, but he’s trying.
 “I’m not a close companion with God, but I respect Him from a distance and I want to do better.”

-We think highly of this student and will pray for him daily.
-So here’s the question — if you were in our shoes, what would you pray?
-We’d like to hear from you on that.
+We think highly of this young man and will pray for him daily.
+So here’s the question — if you were in our shoes, how would you pray for him?
+What would you say?

 Here’s what we’re thinking.